Wellness Center Building policiesClick on the arrow for more information.

 - MSU I.D. cards not claimed within 24 hours are sent to the Racer Card Office located on the first floor of the Curris Center.

-- The Student Recreation and Wellness Center and MSU are not responsible for lost or stolen items.
+- Campus Recreation and Wellness Center and MSU are not responsible for lost or stolen items.

 - If an injury occurs, please contact a member of the facility staff immediately.

 - If you are bleeding prior to, or begin to bleed during any activity, stop the bleeding and cover the afflicted area, if needed, with a bandage prior to returning to the activity.
 First-aid kits are available at the Reception Desk and pool.
 Please inform a staff member if blood is on equipment or other facility surfaces.

 - The University and its staff are not responsible for injuries.
 All participants are financially responsible for all expenses related to injuries and emergency care, including medical care, ambulance, and other expenses.
 Medical insurance is strongly recommended for all participants.

 - In the event of a fire or other emergency, alarms will sound throughout the facility.
 Please exit the building using the nearest exit.

 - In the event of a tornado siren or announcement of approaching tornado, all facility users should immediately proceed to one of the 2 locker rooms located adjacent to the selectorized machine area on the east side of the basketball courts.

 - In the event of a power outage, the use of equipment will not be allowed.

 - Do not attempt to use elevators in an emergency situation.
 Exit through the nearest available exit.

 - Please contact the Reception Desk or staff member in case of an injury.